PaulMcMillan-Astro/GaiaRVStarDistances/README.md

 # GaiaRVStarDistances

 Simple code to determine distances for Gaia stars from DR2 with quoted radial velocities.
-The input required includes the parallax and G & G_{RP} magnitudes.
+The input required includes the parallax and G & G<sub>RP<\sub> magnitudes.

 The calculation takes the selection effects known to exist for these stars into account.